-With summer ending in East Bernard, now is a good time to get ahead on air conditioner maintenance.
+With summer winding down in East Bernard, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be blocked with dust and debris from your yard.
-This collection can limit your unit’s efficiency and cause it to break down.
-Or wear it down faster.
+If you haven’t washed it this year, it could be blocked with mud and yard waste.
+This buildup can decrease your unit’s efficiency and cause it to break down.
+Or make it wear out sooner.

-We recommend having your air conditioning system professionally maintained annually.
+We recommend having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy bills.
+A clean unit can be more energy efficient, which could save you money on electric costs.

-Consistent AC maintenance also helps our technicians spot and handle slight issues before they become expensive problems.
+Consistent AC maintenance also helps our technicians locate and take care of small issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

 - Viewing the blower, motor, drain line and coils

 - Confirming pressure and temperature